ShmulTomer/TowerDefense/README.md

 ## M4 Testing Writeup

 1. enemyOnPath() - Anh Le
-* This test checks
+* This test checks whether placeEnemy() actually puts an enemy on the path.
+The test also makes sure that the enemy can only be placed on the path - not on the grass or anywhere else.

 2. enemiesOnMonument() - Anh Le
-* This test checks
+* This test checks to make sure that only enemies who have reached monument can damage monument.
+An enemy that is not at the monument's location won't be able to decrease monument's health even if damageMonument was called.
+Also, check that for an enemy that is at the monument, when damageMonument() is called, the monument health actually decreases.

 3. differentEnemyHealth() - Helen Chen
 * This test checks whether the three different enemies in the game have different starting healths.